-Dischidia Nummularia isa bit or a tricky one, the key to care for it is to remember it grows on trees in the wild and no in soil, it does not like normal potting compost or be water logged at all…
+Dischidia Nummularia is a bit of a tricky one, the key to care for it is to remember it grows on trees in the wild and not in soil, it does not like normal potting compost or be water logged at all…

 Dischidia Nummularia Care Summary

 |Light needs:||They like dappled filtered sunlight.
 Indirect sunlight is ok with some direct in the morning or afternoon.|

 |Humidity:||60% or more.
 They like to be humid.|

 |Temperature:||15-30°C (59-86°F) Don’t let these plants get down to below 5°C as cold can damage them.|

 |Where to buy:||Try our list of Rare Plant Shops.|

 |Common issues:||Remember this is an epiphyte that grows on trees in the wild, they do not like soil So root rot is a common issue, do not let the plant sit in normal soil.|

 Welcome to our guide to dischidia nummularia.
 Dragon Jade and String Of Nickels are both types of d. nummularia.
 They are epiphytes which mean they naturally grow on trees in the wild.
 They have some special care needs compared to other houseplants as they do not like to sit in soil.